Australia's first Landscape Enterprise Network announced in NSW Hunter Region

 - Ebony Greaves

-Australia’s first Landscape Enterprise Networks (LENs) region has been officially announced for the NSW Hunter / Gloucester region, marking a significant step forward in delivering large-scale, nature-based solutions for climate, biodiversity, and sustainable agriculture.
+Australia’s first Landscape Enterprise Networks (LENs) region has been officially announced for the NSW Hunter region (Gloucester and surrounding landscapes), marking a significant step forward in delivering large-scale, nature-based solutions for climate, biodiversity, and sustainable agriculture.

 The initiative, led by SEAOAK Consulting in partnership with Macka’s Australian Black Angus Beef and LENs, has secured $500,000 in funding from the NSW Government under the Low Carbon Landscapes Grant Program.
 This forms part of a broader $11 million investment by the NSW Department of Climate Change, Energy, the Environment and Water to accelerate low-carbon farming projects across the state.

-This milestone follows SEAOAK Consulting’s recent partnership announcement with UK-based sustainability consultancy 3Keel, supporting the introduction and scaling of the globally recognised LENs model in Australia.
+This milestone follows SEAOAK Consulting’s recent partnership announcement with UK-based sustainability consultancy 3Keel, supporting the introduction and scaling of the globally recognised LENs program in Australia.
+The milestone also follows a pre-feasibility study undertaken by SEAOAK last year that was funded by NSW Government Local Land Services.

 Transforming landscapes through collaboration

-The Hunter / Gloucester LENs region will bring together private organisations, public sector stakeholders, and farmers/landowners who share a reliance on the region’s landscapes and supply chains.
+The Hunter LENs region will bring together private organisations, public sector stakeholders, and farmers/landowners who share a reliance on the region’s landscapes and supply chains.

 Biodiversity enhancement